Java is platform independent language

 like C or C++ whose code needs to be ported for every single platform because

-every platform without any change ?
-This is one of the most basis question Java
+This is one of the most basic questions Java

-you will come to know about class files, bytecode and Java virtual machine which together
+you will come to know about class files, bytecode, and Java virtual machine which together

-provides platform independence to Java.
-One of the simplest analogy I can associate with platform independence is the person taking red carpet with him and instead of walking on floor, he always walks on red carpet, no matter where he is walking.
-That red carpet is the JVM, your Java program runs on JVM rather on any particular platform or machine.
+One of the simplest analogies I can associate with platform independence is the person taking the red carpet with him and instead of walking on the floor, he always walks on the red carpet, no matter where he is walking.

 Java Compilation and execution

-Byte code is created when you compile Java program using Java compiler "javac" and byte code runs on JVM which is created by running "java" command.
-In detail when you run "java" command it creates Java virtual machine, loads Main class specified in command line and calls standard main method in java.
+Byte code is created when you compile Java program using Java compiler "javac" and byte code runs on JVM which is created by running the "java" command.
+In detail when you run "java" command it creates Java virtual machine, loads Main class specified in the command line and calls the standard main method in java.

 In summary